1951 Algerian Assembly election

-Elections to the Algerian Assembly were held in Algeria in February 1951.
+Elections to the Algerian Assembly were held in Algeria on 4 and 11 February 1951.
 Like other post-1948 elections in French Algeria, it was rigged by the authorities to ensure the defeat of Algerian nationalists.

 Electoral system

 The Assembly was elected by two colleges, each of which elected 60 seats; the First College consisted of Europeans and évolués, whilst the Second College was composed of the remainder of the Algerian population.